tony-nyagah/apartment-price-predictor/README.md

 # Apartment price predictor
-This is a price predictor for apartments in Nairobi/Kenya.
+This is a price predictor for apartments in Kenya.